remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 ### `--env-file`

 Specify a location for a dotenv file.
 Default `.env`.
+This is not for invoking the cloud run service, but for passing environment variables that you would want to read inside the render.

 ### `--out-name`